Topics on this page

-Read the Law: 15 USC 1673
+Read the law: 15 United States Code 1673

-If the garnishee (employer) fails to comply with the law, he or she may be cited for contempt of court and assessed attorney’s fees and court cost.
+If the garnishee fails to comply with the law, he or she may be cited for contempt of court and assessed attorney’s fees and court cost.

-Once the total amount is paid off, the judgment creditor must file a written statement indicating the amount has been satisfied.
+Once the total amount is paid off, the creditor must file a written statement indicating the amount has been satisfied.
 If they fail to do so, then the debtor may file a motion to declare that the judgment has been satisfied.
 If the creditor fails to comply with the provisions of the law, the garnishment may be dismissed and creditor may be assessed attorney’s fees and costs.